debitoor/debitoor-api-docs/README.md

 If you want to test your API calls we recommend using curl.
 Additionally the API is CORS-enabled, so you can also use your browser as a sandbox for experimenting.

 To further help you get started we've written a small sample app that demonstrates how to set up the OAuth 2.0 flow.
-The source for the app can be found on [github](https://github.com/e-conomic/debitoor-oauth-sample).
+You can find the source for the app on [github](https://github.com/e-conomic/debitoor-oauth-sample).
 Feel free to [give it a spin](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).